How to clean central air

 HVAC

-The answer to 'how to clean central air' is to regularly clean and maintain your HVAC system to ensure it operates efficiently and safely.
-This includes cleaning the condenser unit, replacing air filters, and inspecting the system for any issues.
+The answer to 'how to clean central air' is to regularly clean and maintain your HVAC system to keep it running efficiently.
+This includes cleaning the air filters, condenser coils, and other components to remove dirt, debris, and buildup that can reduce airflow and system performance.

 Sources